MALI – The Trip

 La Mosquée de Komoguel (19/03/2009)

 Mopti.
-The city across three islands in the middle of the Niger. (overnight in Bandiagara, the capital’ of Dogon).
-See the confluence of the rivers, Farafina Tigne African Bead Museum, Great Mosque, Sirimou Mosque, Sangha with its fascinating cliffs, Songo with its rock art.
+The city is across three islands in the middle of the Niger.
+(Overnight in Bandiagara, the capital’ of Dogon).
+See the confluence of the rivers, Farafina Tigne African Bead Museum, Great Mosque, Sirimou Mosque, Sangha with its fascinating cliffs, and Songo with its rock art.

 Day 4.
 Segou

 Long drive to Segou.
-Mali’s third largest city and one-time capital of the Bamana Empire.
-Hour cruise down the Niger river to Old Segou, lunch onboard.
-In Segou, see mud-cloth Bogolan workshop, Bitòn Coulibaly Museum, Segou-Koro Palace (meet the local chief), Segou Grand Mosque, colonial buildings.
+Mali is the third largest city and one-time capital of the Bamana Empire.
+Hour cruise down the Niger River to Old Segou, lunch onboard.
+In Segou, see the mud-cloth Bogolan workshop, Bitòn Coulibaly Museum, Segou-Koro Palace (meet the local chief), Segou Grand Mosque, and colonial buildings.

 (Overnight Hotel Hambe)